awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/eksctl/launcheks.md

 eksctl allows us to pass parameters to initialize the cluster.
 While initializing the cluster, eksctl does also allow us to create nodegroups.

-The managed nodegroup will have two m5.large nodes (m5.large is the default instance type used if no instance types are mentioned) and it will bootstrap with the label **intent=control-apps**.
+The managed nodegroup will have two m5.large nodes (m5.large is the default instance type used if no instance types are specified) and it will bootstrap with the label **intent=control-apps**.

 Amazon EKS adds the following Kubernetes label to all nodes in your managed node group: **eks.amazonaws.com/capacityType: ON_DEMAND**.
 You can use this label to schedule stateful or fault intolerant applications on On-Demand nodes.